RecipeShare Test Kitchen

-One-pan shakshuka with caramelised onions, smoky paprika, cumin, and gently set runny eggs—finished with feta and cilantro.
-Perfect for breakfast, brunch, or a cozy dinner.
+One-pan shakshuka with caramelised onions, smoky paprika, cumin and gently set eggs, finished with feta and cilantro.

-One-pan shakshuka with caramelised onions, smoky paprika, cumin, and gently set runny eggs—finished with feta and cilantro.
-Perfect for breakfast, brunch, or a cozy dinner.
+One-pan shakshuka with caramelised onions, smoky paprika, cumin and gently set eggs, finished with feta and cilantro.

-Add a pinch of sugar if your tomatoes are very acidic.
+Add a pinch of sugar if the tomatoes taste especially acidic.

-Use a lid that fits tightly for even egg cooking.
+Use a tight-fitting lid for more even egg cooking.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat olive oil in a wide skillet over medium heat.
+Heat the olive oil in a wide skillet over medium heat.

-Stir in garlic and cook until fragrant, about 30 seconds.
+Stir in the garlic and cook for about 30 seconds.

-Add cumin, smoked paprika, red chili powder, and tomato paste; toast 1–2 minutes.
+Add the cumin, smoked paprika, chilli powder and tomato paste and cook for 1–2 minutes.

-Add tomatoes, crush them with a spoon, season, and simmer until slightly thickened.
+Add the tomatoes, break them up with a spoon and simmer until the sauce thickens slightly.

-Make four small wells in the sauce and crack in the eggs.
+Make four wells in the sauce and crack in the eggs.

-Cover the pan and cook until whites set but yolks remain runny, about 4–6 minutes.
+Cover and cook until the whites are set but the yolks are still soft.

 Sprinkle with feta and cilantro.